Custom Time hierarchies

 The JavaScript code should include the return

-statement containing a numeric value and name value for each level.
+statement containing a numeric and a name value for each level.
 We expect to have positive numeric values with a position of each date within each hierarchy level.
 The name value should contain the unique member name.
 Use a Time

 data type variable timeValue